-LEARNING AND TEACHING CO-ORDINATOR PVC Office Student Life and Learning 0151 291 3179 Student Support and Well-being HILDITL@hope.ac.uk
+LEARNING, TEACHING AND QUALITY OFFICER PVC Office Student Life and Learning 0151 291 3179 HILDITL@hope.ac.uk

-I have been a student and member of staff at Liverpool Hope since 1993.
+I have been a part of the Hope Community for almost 30 years since coming here to study in 1993.
 I gained my BA (Hons) degree in American Studies in 1997, an MA, also in American Studies, in 2000 and a PhD on the Second World War photography of Lee Miller in 2010.
 I have taught in the areas of American Studies, film, aesthetics, modernist photography and art history and continue to research aspects of visual culture.
-A monograph titled Lee Miller, Photography, Surrealism and the Second World War: From Vogue to Dachau was published by Cambridge Scholars Publishing in November 2017.
 I am a member of the Archbishop Desmond Tutu Centre for War and Peace Studies.

 Below is a list of my publications:

 A Surrealist Eye: New Essays on the Art of Lee Miller.
 Cambridge Scholars Publishing (forthcoming 2021).